-In 2015 alone, the FBI recorded over one million violent crimes and over eight million property crimes in the United States.* While these numbers are not historically alarming, they do make it clear that crime, in all its forms, is an unfortunate part of our society.
+In 2018 alone, the FBI recorded about 1.2 million violent crimes and over seven million property crimes in the United States.1 While these numbers are not historically alarming, they do make it clear that crime, in all its forms, is an unfortunate part of our society.
 But most of us are not criminals.
 So what drives a small number of us to commit criminal acts?

 It’s a question that has plagued humanity since the beginnings of civilization.
 In modern times, the study of criminology has taken a scientific approach to finding answers.
 While each person who commits a crime has their own unique reasons and life situation, there are a few overarching factors criminologists believe can contribute to criminal behavior.

 There is no debate that criminal behavior and substance abuse are linked.
-Eighty percent of the American prison population have abused drugs or alcohol, and nearly 50% are clinically addicted.
-Additionally, 60% of individuals who are arrested for most crimes test positive for illegal drugs at the time of their arrest.†† Some intoxicants, such as alcohol, lower our inhibitions, while others, such as cocaine, overexcite our nervous system.
+Eighty-five percent of the American prison population have abused drugs or alcohol.5 Additionally, 63-83% of individuals who are arrested for most crimes test positive for illegal drugs at the time of their arrest.6 Some intoxicants, such as alcohol, lower our inhibitions, while others, such as cocaine, overexcite our nervous system.
 In all cases, the physiological and psychological changes caused by intoxicants negatively impact our self-control and decision-making.
 An altered state can lead directly to committing a criminal act.
 Additionally, those addicted to intoxicants may turn to crime to pay for their habit.

 One of the best ways to gain an in-depth understanding of criminology is to earn your BS in Criminal Justice.
 And one of the best ways to earn this degree is through an online university.
 Thanks to the benefits of online learning, you can earn your BS in Criminal Justice in a flexible format that works with your busy life.
 Instead of attending classes on a set schedule at a set location, an online degree program can allow you to better manage your time and avoid conflicts with your job and other responsibilities.